Smertig/banana/docs/api/tg/methods/set_my_commands.rst

    ``callback`` is any callable object accepting ``expected<boolean_t>``.

    Use this method to change the list of the bot's commands.
-See https://core.telegram.org/bots#commands for more details about bot commands.
+See this manual for more details about bot commands.
 Returns True on success.

 .. cpp:struct:: set_my_commands_args_t